aarnav1729/python_internaldsl/README.md

 The code is documented using comments for clarity and explanation of important sections.
 Please refer to the comments in the `specification_testing.py` file for more details.

 ## Author
-Aarnav Singh
+Aarnav Singh,
-CSC330 Language Design and Implementation
+CSC330 Language Design and Implementation,
-Summer 2023
+Summer 2023.